 There are various costs associated with some of these options.
 Options that include roommates/suitemates/apartment-mates require agreement from all parties to proceed.

-Options that do not require involvement from our office include, but are not limited to:
+Room options that do not require involvement from our office include, but are not limited to:

 - Roommates of the same legal sex, but different gender expressions, in any building.

 The University of Akron does not tolerate any form of discrimination, including but not limited to discrimination in student housing assignments.
 Specifically, the University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, age, national or ethnic origin, disability, military status, genetic information, or status as a veteran.
-The University of Akron will continue to ensure that all students, including all LGBT students, are able to live, learn, and thrive in a safe and welcoming environment.
+The University of Akron will continue to ensure that all students, including all LGBTQ+ students, are able to live, learn, and thrive in a safe and welcoming environment.

 Definitions to guide you through this document: